 How to reheat chicken breast on the stovetop

-Add a small amount of water or broth to a skillet and reheat the chicken over medium heat, turning occasionally, until it reaches a safe internal temperature.
+Add a small amount of water or broth to a skillet and reheat it over medium heat, turning occasionally, until it reaches a safe internal temperature.

 Common Mistakes When Cooking Chicken Breast in the Air Fryer